2025–26 Beşiktaş J.K. season

-The 2025–26 season is the 123rd season in the history of Beşiktaş, and the club's 68th consecutive season in the Süper Lig.
-In addition to the domestic league, the club is participating in the Turkish Cup having been eliminated in the second qualifying round of the UEFA Europa League by Shakhtar Donetsk and losing out in the play-off round of the UEFA Conference League.
+The 2025–26 season was the 123rd season in the history of Beşiktaş, and the club's 68th consecutive season in the Süper Lig.
+In addition to the domestic league, the club participated in the Turkish Cup, having been eliminated in the second qualifying round of the UEFA Europa League by Shakhtar Donetsk and losing out in the play-off round of the UEFA Conference League.